Strong alliances, Soldier readiness key to deterring aggression in the Pacific

 |0

-This work, Strong alliances, Soldier readiness key to deterring aggression in the Pacific [Image 2 of 2], by MAJ Matthew Pargett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Strong alliances, Soldier readiness key to deterring aggression in the Pacific, by MAJ Matthew Pargett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT